-An exploratory study of the views of community pharmacists on the management of patients with undiagnosed skin problems.
+An exploratory study of the views of community pharmacy staff on the management of patients with undiagnosed skin problems.

 Tucker, Rod; Stewart, Derek